soonhyo/jsk_robot/jsk_spot_robot/README.md

 To setup a new internal PC and spot user, Please see [this page](./SetupInternalPCAndSpotUser.md).

-### How to set up a catkin workspace for a remove PC
+### How to set up a catkin workspace for a remote PC

 Create a workspace